PandABlocks/PandABlocks-FPGA/docs/reference/block.rst

 If the ``extension`` field is present then the ``extensions`` directory in the module must exist and contain a python server extension file.

+If the ``extra_interface`` field is present then this block would enable use of the specified io.
+This io would also need to have been identified as a capability and signified with a '*' in the :ref:`Target ini`.
+THe build system would then enable this io as if it were specified in the ``io`` section of the target.ini, up to the lower numer specified here or in the target.ini.

 [FIELD] sections
 ~~~~~~~~~~~~~~~~